mikefeldberg/cookbook/README.md

 ### StarRating

-add persistent "hover" state so that stars with (i) < currently hovered-over (i) will appear hovered-over disable rating when comments are disabled
+- add persistent "hover" state so that stars with (i) < currently hovered-over (i) will appear hovered-over

-### Cache

-live refresh for login/logout mutations
+- disable rating when comments are disabled

 ### Responsiveness

 ### Nav styling

+### Misc

+- live refresh for login/logout mutations
+- delete recipe/comment confirmation clickable area (currently must click directly on text; no handler on containing element)